1944 United States Senate election in Washington

 The 1944 United States Senate election in Washington was held on November 7, 1944.
 Incumbent Democratic U.S. Senator Homer Bone resigned in April, having been appointed and confirmed to the United States Court of Appeals for the Ninth Circuit in April.
-Democratic U.S. Representative Warren Magnuson won the open race over Republican Harry Cain, the mayor of Tacoma and was appointed to the vacant seat.
+Democratic U.S. Representative Warren Magnuson won the open race over Republican mayor of Tacoma Harry Cain and was appointed to the vacant seat.

 Blanket primary

 The blanket primary was held on July 11, 1944.